ava-labs/avalanche-docs/docs/learn/avalanche/virtual-machines.md

 Ethereum Virtual Machine ([Coreth](/learn/projects#coreth)), or on their own Subnet using the [Subnet-EVM](/learn/projects#subnet-evm) for advanced use cases that require more customization.

-Both C-Chain and the Subnet-EVM are compatible with Ethereum tooling like Remix, MetaMask, Truffle, and more.
+Both C-Chain and the Subnet-EVM are compatible with Ethereum tooling like Remix, Core, MetaMask, Truffle, and more.

 To learn more about smart contract support, click [here](../../dapps/launch-your-ethereum-dapp.md).